outsmartchad/solana-trading-cli/README.md

 # SPL token ALL-IN-ONE Command line tool
 - We are only supporting Raydium Dex for now, Orca and Meteora is still in development.
+- A CLI tool for creating and trading Solana ***SPL tokens***, performing ***On-chain AMM liquidity Pools operation*** of Raydium, Orca and Meteora.
+- The code is written in a modular way, so that it can be easily extended to support other Solana-based projects.

 ## Installation
 1. git clone [https://github.com/ManofDiligence/Solana-Memecoin-CLI.git](https://github.com/ManofDiligence/Solana-Memecoin-CLI.git)